SamuelSwartzberg/flashcardifying_text_temp/inf.md

 However, the trait ∨ the thing its implemented on must be local to the crate Traits allow for blanket implementations, that is implementing a trait for anything that implements one or more other traits In rust, the keyword to declare a trait is `trait`.
+In rust, deriving a trait is automaticallly generating trait implementations for a given thing.
+In rust, derive is implemented via an annotation that takes a list of Traits.

 #### OOP